 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Hioki E.E.
 Corporation reported total carbon emissions of approximately 815,000 kg CO2e, encompassing both Scope 1 and Scope 2 emissions.
 This marks a significant increase from 2022, when the company recorded a combined total of about 686,600 kg CO2e, with Scope 1 emissions at 404,000 kg CO2e and Scope 2 emissions at 282,600 kg CO2e.
-The emissions data for 2021 indicates that Hioki's Scope 1 emissions were approximately 533,000,000 kg CO2e, while in 2020, the company reported Scope 2 emissions of about 72,280,000 kg CO2e.
-Notably, there is no disclosed data for Scope 3 emissions across the reported years.
+The emissions data for 2021 indicates a higher Scope 1 emission of approximately 533,000,000 kg CO2e, while 2020 saw Scope 2 emissions of about 72,280,000 kg CO2e.
+Notably, Hioki has not disclosed any Scope 3 emissions data across the reported years.
 Despite the increase in emissions in 2023, Hioki has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
-The company does not appear to inherit emissions data from a parent organization, and all reported figures are directly from Hioki E.E.
-Corporation.
-Overall, while Hioki has made strides in reporting its emissions, the lack of reduction commitments highlights an area for potential improvement in its climate strategy.
+The company’s climate commitments remain unspecified, and there are no cascading emissions data from a parent or related organization.
+Overall, Hioki E.E.
+Corporation's emissions profile reflects a need for enhanced climate action and transparency in their sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents